-A Recovery Timeline
+Facelift Recovery Timeline

 Use this guide to help you plan ahead:

-- 0-10 days after a facelift: Most people want to avoid seeing friends or co-workers during this time.
+Most people want to avoid seeing friends or co-workers during this time.
 Physically, I instruct my patients to limit their activities to short walks.
 Walking helps the healing process and minimizes the risk of complications.

-As you can see, the best case is to schedule a facelift about 3 months before the event date.
+The best case is to schedule a facelift about 3 months before the event date.
 Even then, however, you’ll need to plan for scheduling consultations with plastic surgeons and think about the time between choosing a surgeon and when you’ll actually be able to have the surgery.
 No one should ever feel pressured to choose a plastic surgeon because of a deadline.

 People put off making decisions for a variety of reasons.
-If you find that there’s not enough recovery time to get a facelift, a “liquid facelift” can provide excellent results with much less downtime.
+If you find that there’s not enough recovery time to get a facelift, a “liquid facelift” provides excellent results with much less downtime.
 This procedure combines injectables, such as fillers and BOTOX® Cosmetic, to rejuvenate your facial appearance.
 The results are a bit more subtle than those produced by facelift surgery (and are temporary) but may be the ideal solution before the big day.

 Before-and-after photos in our photo gallery demonstrate the transformative, natural-looking results enjoyed by some of my past patients.
 If you’re searching in the Boston area for a facelift specialist, contact us using the online form to request a consultation.
 Or give our office a call at (781) 237-7700 to schedule an appointment.